Kaalig/Setup-a-Home-lab/README.md

 We have successfully set up a home lab with multiple machines ready to operate and we connected them to our network.
 We also configurate our machines to not have any problems.
 Lastly we simulate a theoretical attack and their consequences but also a way to mitigate it.

 Thanks for reading till the end.
+Hope it helped you in some ways.
 Bless you.